 Eliminating table salt can go a long way toward lowering your sodium intake.
 If you’re in the habit of using the salt shaker liberally when you eat, try filling a few salt shakers with your favorite spices.
 You can even mix up a few in a small ziploc bag and take it on the go for when you eat out.
 (When the hostess or waitress looks at you funny, tell them it’s your blood pressure medication — you like it ground up and added to your food.
 Or you can tell the truth.)

-Finding a diet that works
+Find a diet that works

 A diet that includes fresh fruits and vegetables, plenty of whole grains and low-fat dairy products can also help lower high blood pressure.
 The DASH diet follows these guidelines, and is recommended by physicians for those struggling with hypertension.
 Created by Dr. Tom Moore and his research team at Harvard Medical School, this healthy eating plan lowers blood pressure and helps keep the body healthy overall.